Symptoms & Treatment Related To Headache And Neck Pain

 Types Of Headaches Related To Neck Pain

 The muscles under the base of the skull can refer pain to the head.
 Other causes for headache and neck pain may result from irritation to other pain sensitive regions of the neck.
-A cervical disc problem and/or neck joint irritation can cause pain to radiate, causing a headache.
+A cervical disc problem and/or neck joint irritation can cause pain to radiate, resulting in head pain.
 Conditions producing this type of headache may be associated with disc degeneration.
 As many as 2 out of 10 who suffer from a chronic headache may have neck related headaches and it may be as high as 4 out of 10 in women.

 We know there many types of headaches, but there are commonly 3 types of headaches that have evidence linking headache and neck pain.
 There are others, but 3 main headaches; tension, migraine and cervicogenic can be directly related to the neck.

 Cervicogenic headaches are directly neck related headaches and get their name from cervico (cervical or neck) and genic (generated), so neck generated headache.
 Tension headaches are often related to tension of the neck and shoulder muscles.
 Recently, the journal Postgraduate Medicine did a study, which indicates a direct correlation between a migraine headache and neck pain.

 An 2014 study in the Journal of Manipulative & Physiological Therapeutics indicate results from a study showed that neck pain was clearly widespread in patients suffering migraine headache.
 Disability due to neck pain is related to increased frequency of migraine headache attacks and the likelihood of having chronic migraines.